 Launch Configuration

-To create an Auto-Scaling Group, you need to create a Launch Configuration in advance.
+To create an Auto-Scaling Group, a Launch Configuration must be created in advance.

-You can create a Launch Configuration service on the Samsung Cloud Platform Console and use it.
+You can create and use the Launch Configuration service in the Samsung Cloud Platform Console.

-Click All Services > Compute > Virtual Server menu.
-It moves to the Service Home page of Virtual Server.
+Click the All Services > Compute > Virtual Server menu.
+Navigate to the Service Home page of Virtual Server.

 Click the Launch Configuration menu.
-It moves to the Launch Configuration list page.
+Navigate to the Launch Configuration List page.

-NoteThe images that can be selected in the Launch Configuration are as follows: Virtual Server OS Image Provided Version.Enter the required information in the Service Information Input section of the Create Launch Configuration page.
+ReferencePlease refer to the server type in Virtual Server OS Image Provisioning Versions for images selectable in Launch Configuration.Enter the required information in the Service Information Input area of the Launch Configurationp Creation page.

-- High Capacity: Server specifications with higher capacity than Standard
+- High Capacity: Large-scale server specifications beyond Standard

-- Refer to Virtual Server Server Type for the available server types
+- Refer to Virtual Server Server Type for selectable server types

-Block Storage Required Block Storage settings according to the purpose of the Launch Configuration - Basic OS: The area where the OS is installed and used
+Block Storage Required Configure Block Storage according to the purpose of the Launch Configuration - Basic OS: The area where the OS is installed and used

-- The capacity is entered in Units, and the minimum capacity varies depending on the OS image type
+- Enter the size in Units, and the minimum size varies depending on the OS image type

 - Alma Linux: Enter a value between 2 and 1,536